mahdikhoshdel/ZeroMQ/README.md

 ## Server Client using ZMQ
 ### Summary
 This is a Request/Reply method the most basic pattern client/server model, where client sends a request and server replies to the request.
+---

 ### Instruction
 First of all after running Client, you have to give a JSON file to the Client script in right format;
-client going to validation given file and if that was correct then going to send that file to the Server using ZMQ. if you ran server before, Server listening and reading your spcific command in the json file then in server, command going to be run and return result as a json format and will send it to the Cilent In the end Client will show result to user.
+client going to validation given file and if that was correct then going to send that file to the Server using ZMQ. if you ran server before, Server listening and reading your `Spcific Command` in the json file then in server, command going to be run and return result as a json format and will send it to the Cilent In the end Client will show result to user.